Iran Conflict

 Insurance Implications

-War risks AP areas updated to include Persian/Arabian Gulf, Gulf of Oman, Indian Ocean, Gulf of Aden and Southern Red Sea waters as per the Club’s Circular of 5 March 2026.
+War risks AP areas have been updated to include Persian/Arabian Gulf, Gulf of Oman, Indian Ocean, Gulf of Aden and Southern Red Sea waters as per the Club’s Circular of 5 March 2026.

 War risks cover cancelled in respect of Fixed Premium and Charterers business as per the Club’s Circular of 1 March 2026 in relation to:

-Coverage may be reinstated at terms to be agreed by the Association.
+Coverage may be reinstated at terms to be agreed.

 Deviation - Liabilities may arise due to deviation from the contractually agreed voyage.
 Additional cover for deviation is available with advance notice.